jonnonz1/nz-statute-book/acts/public/2003/supreme-court-act-2003.md

   (g) providing for the postponement under the regulations of the payment of a fee, including (without limitation) providing—
     (i) for the recovery of the fee after the expiry of the period of postponement; and (ii) for restrictions to apply (after the expiry of the period of postponement and for so long as the fee remains unpaid) on the steps that may be taken in the proceeding in respect of which the fee is payable:
-  (h) providing for the manner in which an application for the exercise of a power specified in paragraph (d) or paragraph (f) is to be made, including (without limitation) requiring the application to be in a form approved for the purpose by the chief executive of the Department for Courts.
+  (h) providing for the manner in which an application for the exercise of a power specified in paragraph (d) or paragraph (f) is to be made, including (without limitation) requiring the application to be in a form approved for the purpose by the chief executive of the Ministry of Justice.
 (2) No fee is payable for an application for the exercise of a power specified in paragraph (d) or paragraph (f) of subsection (1).

 ### 40 Reviews of decisions of Registrars about fees